 GeneCards Summary for PRKAG3 Gene

 PRKAG3 (Protein Kinase AMP-Activated Non-Catalytic Subunit Gamma 3) is a Protein Coding gene.
 Diseases associated with PRKAG3 include Wolff-Parkinson-White Syndrome.
-Among its related pathways are Glucose / Energy Metabolism and ERK Signaling.
-GO annotations related to this gene include protein kinase binding and adenyl nucleotide binding.
+Among its related pathways are Vesicle-mediated transport and Cellular Senescence (REACTOME).
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and adenyl nucleotide binding.
 An important paralog of this gene is PRKAG2.